ucsb-cs148/w25/_lab/lab03.md

 # Today: Retrospective

 - As always, you group into teamwork.
-You know from your homework, from [the Retro entry in Topics](https://ucsb-cs148.github.io/topics/retros/) and from page 33 in the [Scrum booklet](https://ucsb-cs148.github.io/w25/hwk/h05/) how to do hold a retrospective meeting.
+You know from your homework, from [the Retro entry in Topics](https://ucsb-cs148.github.io/topics/retros/), from [homework h03](https://ucsb-cs148.github.io/w25/hwk/h03/) and from page 33 in the [Scrum booklet](https://sites.cs.ucsb.edu/~holl/CS148/handouts/Scrum.pdf) how to do hold a retrospective meeting.
 Now do it.
 You get points for the deliverables listed on this page.

 Below is a suggested procedure/timeline for your Retro.
 Ultimately, the format is up to you, but you need to start somewhere, so we propose the following guidelines: